 Survey from the Native Americans to the Puritans to the present in the shaping of American spirituality; theological and ecumenical dimensions.
+Prerequisite: Advanced standing or consent of instructor.

-RLST 3380 • ECUMENICAL PERSPECTIVES (HC)
+RLST 3380 - Ecumenical Perspectives (HC) (3 credits)

 Experience-oriented course consisting primarily of exposure to Christian and non-Christian faith systems and their practice; orientation precedes actual visits to religious services or talks by ministers and leaders of various churches; background study of ecumenical movement in Europe and United States during the 19th and 20th centuries.
+Prerequisite: Advanced standing or consent of instructor.